SK2837/Detecting-Parkinson-s-Disease/README.md

 ## Dataset
 You will need the UCI ML Parkinson's dataset for this project.
 The dataset includes 24 columns and 195 records and is only 39.7 KB.
 You can download it from the UCI Machine Learning Repository or use the provided data file "parkinsons.data".

-##Steps for Detecting Parkinson’s Disease

-Steps for Detecting Parkinson’s Disease with XGBoost
+## Steps for Detecting Parkinson’s Disease with XGBoost
-## Extract features and labels from the DataFrame
+###Extract features and labels from the DataFrame
 - Features: All columns except status
 - Labels: Values in the status column (0 or 1)
 - The dataset has 147 ones and 48 zeros in the status column